Global Business Intensive FAQs

 - Transportation: The Program Fee includes transportation to all required visits and activities during the GBI week, but does not generally include transportation to or from the airport.
 You are responsible for your own airfare to and from the GBI location.

-- Personal spending: You may wish to bring additional funds for souvenirs, sightseeing during your free time, or other personal expenses not included in the Program Fee.
+- Personal Spending: You may wish to bring additional funds for souvenirs, sightseeing during your free time, or other personal expenses not included in the Program Fee.

 Is a deposit required?